Timeline in the film...

 Poster design by coccoshouse.com

-A year ago, she co-founded « COCCO'S HOUSE STUDIO » with animator Tommaso Mangiacotti, a production company specializing in stop-motion animation.
+A two years ago, she co-founded « COCCO'S HOUSE STUDIO » with animator Tommaso Mangiacotti, a production company specializing in stop-motion animation.
 The studio develops a wide range of projects, including short films, advertising, and graphic design for movie posters, among others.
 She plays a key role as the studio's director of photography, working with clients from around the world.

 "Expressing the essence of the audiovisual world... that fluid form of communication which breaks away from conventional frameworks and transcends the tangible, the malleable—being as flexible as space and time.
 Cinema keeps me grounded in a constant present: of learning, of emotion, of experience.
 I'm part of a mechanism that, through light, color, focus, art, movement, and sound, brings artistic creation to life.